 How to Make Kababayan Bread

-Pull the muffins out of the oven and allow them to cool for thirty minutes.
+- Pull the muffins out of the oven and cool them to room temperature.

 These Filipino muffins are great on their own.
 But there are many ways to dress them up and make them more delicious!

 Two of the simplest things to add are butter and jam.
 Cut the bread horizontally in half and carefully spread some butter (the muffin will be moist!) and jam across the slices.
 Then put the slices back together to make a tiny sandwich and dig in!

 Some Kababayan bread recipes also include condensed milk, but I wanted to give you a choice on this one.
 Dribble some condensed milk on top of sliced Kababayan bread for an extra indulgent factor.

 This one is inspired by the classic donut.
 It is also my personal guilty pleasure, and here is how to do it!